SiN: Wages of Sin

 SIN: Wages of Sin is an expansion pack for Ritual Entertainment's first-person shooter game SiN.
-Wages of Sin was developed by 2015 Games Inc. as their first retail product and published by Activision in 1999.
+It was developed by 2015 Games Inc. as their first retail product and published by Activision in February 1999.
 Taking place after the events depicted in SiN, players once again assume the role of HARDCORPS officer John R. Blade as he attempts to stop Mafia boss Gianni Manero from taking control of the remnants of SinTEK following the disappearance of its villainous CEO, Elexis Sinclaire.

 After Nightdive Studios acquired the rights to the SiN franchise in 2020, SiN and Wages of Sin were republished together as SiN: Gold on Steam and GOG.com.

 Gameplay

-While having similar mechanics with the base game, Wages of Sin includes extra elements upon the standard weapons and enemies.
-Wages of Sin features new enemies, locations, and weapons.
-Some new items that were added include a flashlight, night vision goggles, and rope.
-In addition, a multiplayer game mode called Hoverbike Deathmatch was also included in the game.
+Wages of Sin is a video game that builds upon the mechanics of its predecessor while introducing new elements to change the gameplay experience.
+Among these differences are new enemies, locations, and weapons, such as the addition of a flashlight, night vision goggles, and rope.
+Furthermore, the game offers a multiplayer mode called "Hoverbike Deathmatch", providing an alternative way for players to engage with the game.

 Plot

-After Elexis Sinclaire's disappearance at the end of SiN, the mob boss Gianni Manero seeks to gain power from the remnants of Elexis' former company SinTEK.
-Manero produces new genetically engineered creatures (mutants) under secret supervision, but when some of these mutants break out and escape into Freeport City, the elite security force group HARDCORPS becomes aware of their existence.
+After Elexis Sinclaire's disappearance at the end of SiN, mob boss Gianni Manero seeks to gain power from the remnants of Elexis' former company, SinTEK.
+Manero produces new genetically engineered creatures (mutants) under secret supervision, but when some of the mutants break out and escape into Freeport City, the elite security force group HARDCORPS becomes aware of their existence.
 HARDCORPS leader John Blade, who starred as the player character in SiN, sets out to set things right.
 Blade's hunt for Manero leads him to new locations of Freeport City that were not included in the original game, encountering new enemies and weapons along the way.
 Some elements of the game, such as whether a specific level is visited during the day or night, can change depending on the player's choices, such as whether a scientist's kidnapped daughter is saved from being killed.